pymupdf/PyMuPDF/docs/rag.rst

     pathlib.Path("output.md").write_bytes(md_text.encode())

-For further information please refer to: `pymupdf4llm documentation <https://pymupdf4llm.readthedocs.io>`_
+For further information please refer to: :doc:`pymupdf4llm/index`.

 How to use :title:`Markdown` output